aimms/documentation/webui/side-panels-grd-pages.rst

 Similarly, you can create some (other) string parameters for other pages and configure them using the same steps.

 You can configure as many side panels as you need in your application.
 However, please note that, since there is limited screen space, **AIMMS WebUI only displays the top 6 side panels on each page.**

+For consistency, the size of the tabs is always the same i.e. 1/6th of the available height, no matter how many are shown or how long the title of the tab is.

 Interacting with side panels
 ----------------------------